bchnu/334s24/part5/README.md

 #### Transaction signature checks:

-- Firstly, check if the transaction is signed correctly by the public key(s).
+- First, check if the transaction is signed correctly by the public key(s).
 - In the account-based model, check if the public key matches the owner's address of the withdrawing account.
-(This step needs struct **State**, see below.)

 #### Double spend checks: